-- 16.8.1 Students are encouraged to publish articles concerning their doctoral research before the thesis has formally been accepted, but must first obtain written permission from their supervisors. - 16.8.2 Copyright in a thesis, as well as ownership of intellectual property arising from the research, is vested in the University regardless of whether or not the thesis is accepted or the research completed.
-Students give their irrevocable consent, when signing the Student Agreement at registration, to the formal cession of any applicable rights to the University. - 16.8.3 In addition to the final submission of the thesis, and except where faculty/college regulations exempt them or set a higher number, doctoral students are required to submit to their supervisors at least two pieces of work in a format suitable for a peer-reviewed publication.
-Faculty/College regulations may stipulate additional evidence (e.g. proof of acceptance of the manuscript for publication).
-The requirement of such additional evidence is approved by the relevant Faculty/College Board and Senate. - 16.8.4 Co-authorship between students and supervisors of an article based on a doctoral research publication is in accordance with the Guidelines on Authorship as contained in the University's Code for Academic Ethics. - 16.8.5 Students will not be deemed to have completed the requirements for graduation until such time as the aforementioned manuscript of the research article has been submitted to the supervisors unless the student has been exempted from this requirement by the Faculty/College Rules and Regulations. - 16.8.6 The preparation of the manuscript of the research article is undertaken by students and the supervisors and students in close collaboration with one another, and supervisors are responsible for assisting students.
+- 16.8.1 Students are encouraged to publish articles concerning their doctoral research before the thesis has formally been accepted but must first obtain written permission from their supervisors. - 16.8.2 Copyright in a thesis, as well as ownership of intellectual property arising from the research, is vested in the University regardless of whether or not the thesis is accepted, or the research completed.
+Students give their irrevocable

-- 16.8.7 If a thesis or an adaptation of it or any resulting research publication is published, it must be stated that it is based on research done at UJ for a particular study. - 16.8.8 If students do not publish their work, supervisors may take the initiative to publish it in accordance with the Guidelines on Authorship as contained in the University's Code for Academic Ethics. - 16.8.9 The SHDC, on the recommendation of the Executive Director: Research and Innovation, may grant a confidentiality classification of a maximum of two years to the completed thesis, as stipulated in the University's Policy on Intellectual Property, meaning a delay in the public display of the thesis. - 16.8.10 Any research and development done by students as part of their studies, will be subject to the IPR Act.
+- consent, when signing the Student Agreement at registration, to the formal cession of any applicable rights to the University. - In addition to the final submission of the thesis, and except where faculty regulations exempt them or set a higher number, doctoral students are required to submit to their supervisors at least two pieces of work in a format suitable for a peer-reviewed publication.
+Faculty regulations may stipulate additional evidence (e.g. proof of acceptance of the manuscript for publication).
+The requirement of such additional evidence is approved by the relevant Faculty Board and Senate. - 16.8.4 Co-authorship between students and supervisors of an article based on a doctoral research publication is in accordance with the Authorship Policy. - 16.8.5 Students will not be deemed to have completed the requirements for graduation until such time as the aforementioned manuscript of the research article has been submitted to the supervisors unless the student has been exempted from this requirement by the Faculty Rules and Regulations. - 16.8.6 The preparation of the manuscript of the research article is undertaken by students and the supervisors and students in close collaboration with one another, and supervisors are responsible for assisting students. - 16.8.7 If a thesis or an adaptation of it or any resulting research publication is published, it must be stated that it is based on research done at UJ for a particular study. - 16.8.8 If students do not publish their work, supervisors may take the initiative to publish it in accordance with the University's Authorship Policy. - The SHDC, on the recommendation of the Executive Director: Research and Innovation, may grant a confidentiality classification of a maximum of two years to the completed thesis, as stipulated in the University's Policy on Intellectual Property, meaning a delay in the public display of the thesis. - 16.8.10 Any research and development done by students as part of their studies, will be subject to the IPR Act.